 Not only by searching the best way to find the intention of the architect, but also to propose points of view where all the elements that build the image are combined in a dynamic way to reach other levels of reading.
 Somehow you are giving new possibilities of communication.
 I always consider the final images as a vector that helps the viewer to contemplate the architectural project.

-Private Residence, Hampton - RMBA Architects - Photo by Hratch Arbach
+Privat Residence, New York - RMBA Architects - Photo by Hratch Arbach

 What do you think about the effect of a good photograph in the buyer’s decision?

 It is very obvious that we live in an image centered communication society, where images have the power to control our brain and emotion which influence our decision.